huggingface/transformers/docs/source/en/model_doc/fastvit.md

 *The recent amalgamation of transformer and convolutional designs has led to steady improvements in accuracy and efficiency of the models.
 In this work, we introduce FastViT, a hybrid vision transformer architecture that obtains the state-of-the-art latency-accuracy trade-off.
 To this end, we introduce a novel token mixing operator, RepMixer, a building block of FastViT, that uses structural reparameterization to lower the memory access cost by removing skip-connections in the network.
-We further apply traintime overparametrization and large kernel convolutions to boost accuracy and empirically show that these choices have minimal effect on latency.
+We further apply train-time overparametrization and large kernel convolutions to boost accuracy and empirically show that these choices have minimal effect on latency.
 We show that – our model is 3.5× faster than CMT, a recent state-of-the-art hybrid transformer architecture, 4.9× faster than EfficientNet, and 1.9× faster than ConvNeXt on a mobile device for the same accuracy on the ImageNet dataset.